Marcel2603/LunchBot/README.md

 ## Developing the app

 This project used prettier for code formatting.
-It is recommended to install the prettier extension for you IDE.
+It is recommended to install the prettier extension for you IDE and enable the "on 'reformat code' action" option in the settings.

 ## Running the app